Friday, February 20, 2009

 But one night, your mother got up to use the bathroom for the 200 millionth time.
 She looked out the window.
 Brittle snow and a bright moon, a black northern night.
 And as she turned from the window, she knew you were a boy.
 She felt you.

-When you finally arrived (9 lbs and 11 ounces of you!), we simply threw you into the mix.
+When you finally arrived (9 lbs and 11 ounces of you!), your parents simply threw you into the mix.
 One of the pack.
 So there was a lot of this:

 You proved to be durable, of flexible purpose.